Alma Llanera: Song

 It is a tradition in Venezuela to end any social reunion or party with the intonation of Alma Llanera.
 The OSV (Venezuela Symphony Orchestra) made an arrangement of this piece of music to commemorate the 75 years of this widely popular song.

-Today, Alma Llanera is considered as a Latin America landmark song and has been performed by many famous singers all over the world such as the Spanish tenor, Plácido Domingo.
+Today, Alma Llanera is considered as a Latin America landmark song and has been performed by many famous singers all over the world such as the Spanish tenor, Plácido Domingo, and Mexican ranchera legend, Jorge Negrete.